 How do brains enable organisms to learn from observing and interacting with the world?
 How do their architectural constraints shape this learning and the structure of emergent neural representations?
 How can artificial intelligence inform our understanding of biological intelligence, and vice-versa?

-Much of my research continues to build upon the topographic models I developed in my PhD, for example extending it to account for the influence of retinotopy and language on the global organization of human ventral temporal cortex, and in modeling the spatial organization of language processing through topographic Transformer language models (see also our newer work: topoLM).
-I see this work as a set of critical first steps towards the development of large-scale functional models of the human brain, a challenging task which will unfold over the next few decades.
+I received my Ph.D in Neural Computation from Carnegie Mellon University in December 2023, where I was advised by David C. Plaut and Marlene Behrmann.
+My Ph.D work involved the development of computational models of familiar and unfamiliar face recognition, and of cortical organization for visual domains, as well as empirical investigations into the hemispheric organization of high-level visual cortex.
+Much of my research continues to build upon the topographic models I developed in my PhD, for example extending it to account for the influence of long-range connectivity on the global organization of human ventral temporal cortex, and in modeling the spatial organization of language processing through topographic Transformer language models (see also our newer work: topoLM).
+I see this work as a set of critical first steps towards the development of large-scale, spatially-embedded, functional models of the human brain, a challenging task which I hope to make much progress on in the coming years.

 Some pretty but uninformative pictures of me